Minenoura

 Kitsune are foxes with paranormal abilities who serve as Inari guardian figures and messengers.
 Veneration of foxes goes back to the Jōmon period when fox teeth and jawbones were used to create necklaces.

 The high-altitude mountaineer Ed Viesturs is the only American to have climbed all fourteen of the world's 8,000-foot mountains, and was the fifth person to do so without using supplemental oxygen.
 He is famous for having written, "Getting to the top is optional.
-Getting down in mandatory."
+Getting down is mandatory."

 Be like Ed.
 Don't go up anything unless you're certain that you can safely descend.
 Going down is always harder than going up.